garden-io/garden/docs/reference/module-types/helm.md

 ### `serviceResource`

-The Deployment, DaemonSet or StatefulSet that Garden should regard as the _Garden service_ in this module (not to be confused with Kubernetes Service resources).
+The Deployment, DaemonSet or StatefulSet or Pod that Garden should regard as the _Garden service_ in this module (not to be confused with Kubernetes Service resources).

+This can either reference a workload (i.e. a Deployment, DaemonSet or StatefulSet) via the `kind` and `name` fields, or a Pod via the `podSelector` field.

 Because a Helm chart can contain any number of Kubernetes resources, this needs to be specified for certain Garden features and commands to work, such as hot-reloading.
-We currently map a Helm chart to a single Garden service, because all the resources in a Helm chart are deployed at once.

 | Type     | Required |
 | -------- | -------- |